sgunadhya/blog/content/post/experience-report-marvin-nytimes-golang.md

 *  Write the `openapi` spec in a file, say `service.yaml`
 *  Use `openapi2proto` to generate the service specification in Protobuf.
 The protobuf file has domain specific models from the openapi definitions.

    ```
    openapi2proto -spec service.yaml > service.proto
    ```

-*  Generate Go code for the service using protobuf compiler
+*  Generate Go code for the service using the protobuf compiler

    ```
    protoc --go _out= . service.proto
    ```

-*  Implement the service method, usually it is `marvin.MixService` which is an interface for implementing both `json` and `protobuf` services.
+*  Implement the service method, usually it is the `marvin.MixService` which is an interface for implementing both `json` and `protobuf` services.
 I discovered [`impl`](https://github.com/josharian/impl), a utility to generate stub implementation for any interface.
 You can generate the stub implementation like so:

    ```
    impl 's Service' github.com/NYTimes/marvin.MixService
    ```